How Environmental Toxins Impact Your Health

 10 Simple Ways to Decrease Toxins in Your Home

-Keep humidity below 60% with a dehumidifier.
+2. Keep humidity between 3-%-50% with a humidifier or dehumidifier.

 A Note on Greenwashing